jbowdre/runtimeterror/content/homelab.md

 featured: false
 toc: true
 timeless: true
+categories:
+  - slashes
 ---
-I enjoy tinkering with small technology projects, and I learn a ton from these experiments.
+*I enjoy tinkering with small technology projects, and I learn a ton from these experiments.
 I also self-host a number of apps/services from my home as well as various cloud environments.
-This page describes some of my playground.
+This page describes some of my technical playground.*

-### Connectivity
-*Everything* is connected to my [Tailscale](https://tailscale.com) tailnet, with a GitOps-managed ACL to allow access as needed.
+Everything is connected to my [Tailscale](https://tailscale.com) tailnet, with a GitOps-managed ACL to allow access as needed.
 This lets me access and manage systems without really caring if they're local or remote.
 [Tailscale is magic](/secure-networking-made-simple-with-tailscale/).

 ### On Premise

-#### Proxmox VE 8 Cluster
+**Proxmox VE 8 Cluster**
 - 1x [Intel NUC 9 Extreme (NUC9i9QNX)](https://www.amazon.com/Intel-Extreme-NUC9i9QNX-Single-Model/dp/B0851JV4R8)
   - 9th Gen Intel® Core™ i9-9980HK (8 cores @ 2.40GHz)
   - 64GB RAM